gabonator/DS203/Man/SerialOutput/readme.md

 ![Image](/gabonator/DS203/raw/master/Man/SerialOutput/images/obs421pins.png)

-The RX pin is used for serial reception no the bluetooth module and should be connected to the TX pin of DS203, TX pin on bluetooth module should be connected to RX pin (do not laugh, there are always many people who do not understand this).
+The RX pin is used for serial reception on the bluetooth module and should be connected to the TX pin of DS203, TX pin on bluetooth module should be connected to RX pin (do not laugh, there are always many people who do not understand how to wire uart signals).

 I placed small 4 pin header on the bottom of this bluetooth module, connected to suitable pins and fixed with melted glue.